Some Properties of Inclusions of Multisets and Contractive Boolean Operators: Introduction: a puzzle

 The aim of this note is to answer the following questions: \begin{enumerate} \item When do we have~$\vec X \equiv \vec Y$? \item What is the relation between $\vec X\sq\vec Y$ and $\vec X\sub\vec Y$? \end{enumerate} The problem is subtler than it appears and the first question makes for an interesting puzzle: while elementary, the proof is more complex than what most people initially think.
 Readers are thus encouraged to spend a couple of minutes playing with the problem before reading on.

 \paragraph*{Related notions} The notion of \emph{system of representatives} was introduced by P.~Hall in 1935~\cite{Hall}.
-A system of representatives for the~$n$-tuple of sets~$\vec X$ is simply an~$n$-tuple~$\vec x$ such that~$x_i\in X_{\sigma(i)}$ for each~$i=1,\dots,n$, for some permutation~$\sigma$.
+A system of representatives for the~$n$-tuple of sets~$\vec X$ is simply an~$n$-tuple~$\vec x$ such that there is a permutation~$\sigma$ satisfying~$x_i\in X_{\sigma(i)}$ for each~$i\in\{1,\dots,n\}$.
 Equivalence classes of those under permutations are exactly the unordered sections of~$\vec X$ of Definition~\ref{def:section}.
-A lot of attention has been devoted to systems of \emph{distinct} representatives, also called \emph{transversal}, where the components of~$\vec x$ are pairwise distinct~\cite{Mirsky}.
+A lot of attention has been devoted to systems of \emph{distinct} representatives, also called \emph{transversals}, where the components of~$\vec x$ are pairwise distinct~\cite{Mirsky}.
 Rather than looking at them individually, we look here at the collection of all possible systems of representatives.
-This shift of focus seems to be new in itself, as is the notion of contractive increasing boolean function that appears later.
+This shift of focus seems to be new in itself, as is the notion of contractive increasing boolean operator that appears later.
 Relating the two will give a concise answer to the second question.

+\smallbreak This work can also be seen as a first step toward a \emph{factor theory} for commutative regular algebra~\cite{Conway}.
+In his book on regular languages, John Conway develops a fascinating theory of factorization: if~$R$ is a regular set, a subfactorization is tuple of sets~$\vec X$ of words satisfying $X_1 \cdot \dots \cdot X_n \sub R$, where~$\_\cdot\_$ denotes concatenation of regular sets.
+A subfactorization is a \emph{factorization} if each~$X_i$ is maximal and a \emph{factor} of~$R$ is any such~$X_i$.
+Conway shows in particular that a regular set has only finitely many factors, and that they are all regular.

+Conway devotes a chapter to commutative regular algebra, i.e. the theory arising from regular algebra when word concatenation is made commutative.
+Factor theory isn't part of this chapter, probably because \textsl{``Commutative regular algebra is notable for the number of results whose proofs one would expect to be trivial, but which turn out to be very subtle.''} (\cite{Conway}, page~95).
+Commutative factor theory certainly looks very subtle and this work only gives a very partial answer: given the regular set~$Y_1 \cdot \dots \cdot Y_n$ where each~$Y_i$ is a set of \emph{symbols}, we characterize it factorizations consisting of exactly~$n$ factors.

-The fact that all the results contained in this note are elementary makes it all the more interesting, but also more likely that I missed some related notions in the existing literature, or maybe just an exercise in a classical textbook.\footnote{This problem comes from a very different area: denotational models of linear logic.
+\smallbreak The initial motivation for this work comes from a very different area: denotational models of linear logic.
 In~\cite{PT}, the relation~$\Sec{\vec X}\sub T$ played an important role, where the set~$T$ was an arbitrary collection of~$n$-multisets.
-Thinking about the preorder~``$\sq$'' was a natural step from there. }
+Understanding this relation was necessary to compute small examples, and the preorder~``$\sq$'' naturally appeared in this way.
+(Note that the results of this paper are not to make those computation any easier than they were...)

 \paragraph*{Notation} To make formulas less verbose, we will abuse the vector notation by lifting~``$\in$'' pointwise: just as~$\vec X\sub\vec Y$ means ``$\forall 1\le i\le n,\ X_i\sub Y_i$'', the notation~$\vec a\in\vec X$ is a synonym for~``$a_i\in X_i$ for all~$1\le i\le n$''.
 The (left) action of~$\Perm_n$ on~$n$-tuples is written with a dot and is defined as $\sigma\permApp\vec a \eqdef\big(a_{\sigma^{-1}(1)}, \dots, a_{\sigma^{-1}(n)}\big)$.
 When talking about~$n$-multisets (orbits for the action of~$\Perm_n$), we identify an~$n$-tuple with its orbit.
 In particular,~$\vec a \in \Sec{\vec X}$ means that~$\sigma\permApp\vec a\in\vec X$ for some permutation~$\sigma$, i.e., that~$a_i \in X_{\sigma(i)}$ for all~$1\leq i\leq n$.